Heavy Neutral Leptons at Muon Colliders: Analysis

 1. Pre-selection cuts: Only one charged lepton in the final state, satisfying $|\eta(\ell)|<2.5, p_T(\ell)>20~\text{GeV}$ and veto additional charged leptons.

 2. Central hadronic $W$ selection: $|\eta(W)|<2.5, p_T(W)>20~\text{GeV}$, since the forward hadronic W are not detectable (or detectable but have poor resolution and low efficiency).

 3. Mass window: The HNL is reconstructed from the combination of $\ell$ and hadronic $W$.
 The invariant mass $m_{W\ell}$ is peaked around the $m_N$ value for the signal.
-Considered the invariant mass resolution, the mass windows for all benchmarks are $m_N\pm5\%m_N$.
+Due to finite mass resolution, the mass windows for all benchmarks are set as $m_N\pm5\%m_N$.

 4. Optimization cuts: Customized missing $p_T$ for each $m_N$ and $E(W)<1450~\text{GeV}$.

 We summarize the selection efficiencies after the central $W$ cut, the mass window imposition, and the optimization cuts in \autoref{Table:mu_flavor_3TeV_cutflow}.
 Starting from the pre-selection events, we calculate the remaining fraction for each step.
 For low $m_N$, the central $W$ rejects a sizable fraction of the signal events.
 This low efficiency is caused by the $t$-channel forward and boosted HNL decays into forward $W$s.
 For higher $m_N$ values, these cuts keep over 90\% signal events.
 After the mass window cut, the background events are reduced to O(1\%).
 The optimization can further reject at least half of the background events.